-No patient wants to hear that they need to undergo surgery in order to correct their medical condition but the majority accept that this is the course of action which needs to occur in order to feel better.
-Patients expect many things when it comes to surgery – they may experience fear, physical discomfort, and exhaustion while healing.
+No patient wants to hear that they need to undergo surgery in order to correct their medical condition but the majority accept that this is the course of action that needs to occur in order to feel better.
+Patients expect many things when it comes to surgery - they may experience fear, physical discomfort, and exhaustion while healing.
 What they don’t expect to experience is further damage and continued suffering caused by a defective medical device.

 A medical device manufacturing company, C.R.
 Bard, was recently dealt a major loss when a jury not only sided with a plaintiff but also determined that punitive damages should be awarded to that plaintiff.